Trekking in Nepal during September

 - The WIFI speed should be quite decent as the fall season isn’t in full swing yet.

-- You can use the internet for weather forecast and temperatures
+- You can use the internet for weather forecasts and temperatures.

 - There will be fewer people queuing for hot showers.